jsjyhzy/rss2sql/docs/index.md

 ### Classes

-1. *Class* ToolKit
+#### ToolKit

-    - This class define some useful static method to handle parsed feed
+This class define some useful static method to handle parsed feed

-2. *Class* RSS
+#### RSS

-    - Just a representation of a single RSS feed item.
+Just a representation of a single RSS feed item.

-3. *Class* SQL
+#### SQL

-    - Creating table according to configuration file, call its **fetch** method to store data after that table created scuessfully.
+Creating table according to configuration file, call its **fetch** method to store data after that table created scuessfully.

 ### Configuration File